pytorch/xla/TROUBLESHOOTING.md

 ## Retrieving Stack Traces

-In the event that the _PyTorch_ process is hanging, it might be useful to include the stack traces together with the _Github_ issue.
+In the event that the _PyTorch_ process is hanging, it might be useful to include the stack traces together with the GitHub issue.

 First thing is to find out which PID the _PyTorch_ process is associated with.
 Using the ```ps``` command it is possible to find that information.
 It will be a _python_ process running your